MichaIng/DietPi-Docs/docs/software/media.md

     dietpi-services restart
     ```

-=== "HiFiBerry / External soundcard"
+=== "HiFiBerry / External sound card"

-    If you are running a 24 bit external soundcard, you can increase the sound quality by using `S32_LE` instead of `S16_LE`.
+    If you are running a 24 bit external sound card, you can increase the sound quality by using `S32_LE` instead of `S16_LE`.

     Change all `S16_LE` references to `S32_LE` in the following files: